M4TTH3/dchan/README.md

 This implementation focuses on the core of Actors, aka the Mailbox, which happens to share a similar philosophy to Go Channels.
 With minimal work, we could recreate an actor system.

-## Implementation Details

-Main Implementation:
-- Built on HashiCorp/Raft and gRPC
-- Raft to coordinate (sequential consistency) among nodes whose receiving what channels
-- gRPC (with Raft connection hijacking) to send messages across channels (supporting backpressure and/or async messaging)
-- Use gob/encoding for messages, and users can define their own encoders simply
-- Broadcasts are sent via an epidemic algorithm over gRPC

 ## TODO

 TODO:
-- [ x ] Make the transport layer better.
+- [x] Make the transport layer better.
-- [ x ] Add connection manager and connection hijacking (e.g. shared between Raft and Messangers)
+- [x] Add connection manager and connection hijacking (e.g. shared between Raft and Messangers)
-- [ x ] Add tests for the transport layer (especially more than 2 nodes)
+- [x] Add tests for the transport layer (especially more than 2 nodes)
-- [ x ] Setup interfaces for Distributed Channels
+- [x] Setup interfaces for Distributed Channels
-- [ ] Implement the Raft FSM to register receivers and functions to register in and out as receivers
+- [x] Implement the Raft FSM to register receivers and functions to register in and out as receivers
-- [ x ] Implement the gRPC communications
+- [x] Implement the gRPC communications
 - [ ] Add tests!!!!
 - [ ] Implement Broadcast (but this can be done later)